 Seasonal influenza vaccination is recommended yearly for all adolescents and teenagers; in fact, it is recommended for everyone over the age of 6 months.
 The vaccine protects against respiratory illness caused by influenza viruses.
 Because new strains of influenza appear frequently, the seasonal flu vaccine usually changes each year.
-Each season’s vaccine is designed to protect against three strains of influenza (a four-strain vaccine was licensed in 2012).
+Each season’s vaccine is designed to protect against three or four strains of influenza.
 Influenza vaccine is available as an injected or inhaled vaccine.

 Symptoms of influenza (also commonly called flu) tend to emerge suddenly and include fever, chills, coughing, sore throat, achiness, headaches, and fatigue.
 Vomiting and diarrhea may also occur, but these symptoms are more common for children than for adults.
 Influenza symptoms typically last about week.
 Complications from influenza can lead to ear and sinus infections, pneumonia, and, uncommonly, death.